jkbarrerab/projects/CNN_GalClassification/README.md

 In this project we are going to use CNN to provide the morphological classification of galaxies including in the SDSS survey (Sloan Digital Sky Survey).
 These galaxies have been classified morphologically using the [GalaxyZoo](https://www.zooniverse.org/projects/zookeeper/galaxy-zoo/) plataform using the so-called citizen-scientist.
 Briefly, the plataform presents to a user the image of a random galaxy with a comparison of typical morphological features of a galaxy (e.g., it is round-shaped? does it have arms? does it have a bar?).
 Given the fact for given galaxy this classification is performed by hundreds of users, it is significantly more robust in comparison to those derived by single or small group of astronomers.

 This project make use of the images reprocessed by the  [`astroNN`](wwww) package (see [Gharat & Dandawate, 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.511.5120G/abstract), and [Leung and Bovy, 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.483.3255L/abstract) for further information regarding tagging, and image downscaling).

+In the notebook `CNN_galaxies.ipynb` we show the CNN architecture as well as the